Scots law: Scotland as a distinct jurisdiction

-In Scotland there are justice of the peace courts, sheriff courts, not magistrates' courts or Crown Court as in England and Wales, and the College of Justice.
-The Crown Office and Procurator Fiscal Service provides the independent public prosecution service for Scotland like the Crown Prosecution Service in England and Wales and the Public Prosecution Service in Northern Ireland.
+In Scotland there are justice of the peace courts and sheriff courts, rather than magistrates' courts or Crown Court as in England and Wales.
+The High Court of Justiciary is Scotland’s supreme criminal court and deals with the most serious crime.
+The Court of Session is the supreme civil court.

+The majority of crime is prosecuted by The Crown Office and Procurator Fiscal Service, which provides the independent public prosecution service for Scotland similar to the Crown Prosecution Service in England and Wales and the Public Prosecution Service in Northern Ireland.